mgoellnitz/trackdown/issues.md

-The code explicitly and silently relies on some bash features, which is not necessary and could be replaced by code relying on less resource hungry shell implementation especially for implicitly called scripts like the hook.
+The code explicitly and silently relies on some bash features, which is not necessary and could be replaced by code relying on less resource hungry shell implementation, especially for implicitly called scripts like the hook.

 Martin Goellnitz / Thu, 1 Jan 2026 22:22:20 [8dbe2633e98a7fc525386b02e66256190f779a4e](https://codeberg.org/backendzeit/trackdown/commit/8dbe2633e98a7fc525386b02e66256190f779a4e)